 The latest trend in kids’ literacy, book apps are a cross between an eBook and a game.
 You get the full text of a paper book, with interactive elements that let kids make choices in a story, or hear music or narration.
-Find quality book apps at review sites like digital-storytime.com, or on sites appymall.com, which let you search by grade level.
+Find quality book apps at review sites like goodreads.com, or on sites appymall.com, which let you search by grade level.
 The site momswithapps.com runs promotions of free and discounted apps every Friday.
 Bookspring.org helps you find free books for children online.

 Go old school with comics

 If the thought of a paper book is overwhelming to your child, head to the comic book or graphic novel section of your book store or library.
 If they’re already a fan of Spiderman or Snoopy, a comic book will hook them with the illustrations.
 Soon they’ll be trying to work out the words to follow the action.
 Start small with the comics in the newspaper.